Kurtosis

+Kurtosis (from κυρτός (kyrtos or kurtos), meaning 'curved, arching') refers to the degree of tailedness in the probability distribution of a real-valued, random variable in probability theory and statistics.
+Similar to skewness, kurtosis provides insight into specific characteristics of a distribution.
+Various methods exist for quantifying kurtosis in theoretical distributions, and corresponding techniques allow estimation based on sample data from a population.
+It is important to note that different measures of kurtosis can yield varying interpretations.

 The standard measure of a distribution's kurtosis, originating with Karl Pearson, is a scaled version of the fourth moment of the distribution.
-This number is related to the tails of the distribution, not its peak; hence, the sometimes-seen characterization of kurtosis as "peakedness" is incorrect.
+This number is related to the tails of the distribution, not its peak; hence, the sometimes-seen characterization of kurtosis as peakedness is incorrect.
 For this measure, higher kurtosis corresponds to greater extremity of deviations (or outliers), and not the configuration of data near the mean.

-It is common to compare the excess kurtosis (defined below) of a distribution to 0, which is the excess kurtosis of any univariate normal distribution.
-Distributions with negative excess kurtosis are said to be platykurtic, although this does not imply the distribution is "flat-topped" as is sometimes stated.
-Rather, it means the distribution produces fewer and/or less extreme outliers than the normal distribution.
-An example of a platykurtic distribution is the uniform distribution, which does not produce outliers.
-Distributions with a positive excess kurtosis are said to be leptokurtic.
-An example of a leptokurtic distribution is the Laplace distribution, which has tails that asymptotically approach zero more slowly than a Gaussian, and therefore produces more outliers than the normal distribution.
-It is common practice to use excess kurtosis, which is defined as Pearson's kurtosis minus 3, to provide a simple comparison to the normal distribution.
-Some authors and software packages use "kurtosis" by itself to refer to the excess kurtosis.
-For clarity and generality, however, this article explicitly indicates where non-excess kurtosis is meant.
+Excess kurtosis, typically compared to a value of 0, characterizes the tailedness of a distribution.
+A univariate normal distribution has an excess kurtosis of 0.
+Negative excess kurtosis indicates a platykurtic distribution, which does not necessarily have a flat top but produces fewer or less extreme outliers than the normal distribution.
+For instance, the uniform distribution (i.e. one that is uniformly finite over some bound and zero elsewhere) is platykurtic.
+On the other hand, positive excess kurtosis signifies a leptokurtic distribution.
+The Laplace distribution for example, has tails that decay more slowly than a normal one, resulting in more outliers.
+To simplify comparison with the normal distribution, excess kurtosis is calculated as Pearson's kurtosis minus 3.
+Some authors and software packages use kurtosis to refer specifically to excess kurtosis, but this article distinguishes between the two for clarity.

 Alternative measures of kurtosis are: the L-kurtosis, which is a scaled version of the fourth L-moment; measures based on four population or sample quantiles.
 These are analogous to the alternative measures of skewness that are not based on ordinary moments.